 Review your requirements and save important resources

 Another way to save significant resources is by conducting a review of your requirements.
-This review should be conducted in collaboration with someone who is external to the project because it is easy for familiarity to blind you to defects which an outsider would see.
+This review should be conducted in collaboration with someone who is external to the project because internal teams, often are too familiar with the project and may overlook issues.
 It can be either someone in your company who is not involved in the project or an independent third party.

 During the review, among other things, we assess whether the requirements are: